jeffpascal/Call4Code/README.md

 # TODO:

 1. Create Slider with year selection
-2. Find out how to create hot spots
+2. Find out how to create hot spots To Study: https://developers.google.com/maps/documentation/javascript/shapes#circles
 3. Create different instances of map by years and add hostpots based on data

 # Install